higginsjack/higginsjack.github.io/README.md

 Highlights of your interests or extracurricular activities you are involved with (special things that distinguish you from others charity work, community service, etc.)
 At least 3 highlights with pictures
 At least 50 words per description

-Talk about tennis, soccer, and running
-I haven’t done community service since I was in high school so maybe this is something I should consider My jobs in past have been landscaping/construction for the past 5 years

 # Academic Acheivements